oktadev/okta-blog/_source/_posts/2022-07-06-spa-web-security.md

 <!-- Table with all the posts here as each post publishes -->

 So why do we worry about web security anyway?
-When we have vulnerabilities in our applications, it's an avenue for exploitation.
+When we have vulnerabilities in our applications, it's an avenue for exploitation by bad actors.
 In the wrong hands, exploiting the vulnerabilities can cause risks to your application, data, reputation, and bottom line.
 In the words of my coworker [Aaron Parecki](https://developer.okta.com/blog/authors/aaron-parecki/), it all boils down to one thing—liability.
 And we don't want to expose ourselves, our applications, and our companies to liability.
 If you feel threatened, it's a good time to read on and identify how to harden your application.

 {% include toc.md %}